Stability of Coassociative Conical Singularities: Conical singularities

-We now show that a coassociative integral current which has a multiplicity one tangent cone at a singular point $z$, modelled on a Jacobi integrable cone, has a conical singularity at $z$ in the sense of Definition \ref{csdfn}.
+Our next result proves Theorem \ref{integralthm}; namely, that interior singular points of coassociative integral currents, with multiplicity one tangent cones modelled on Jacobi integrable cones, are conical singularities in the sense of Definition \ref{csdfn}.